 When looking at your traffic numbers, there’s one metric that every marketer gravitates towards: unique site visitors.

 Knowing the number of visitors on your site, and how that number is trending, is key to understanding the size of your audience and the reach of your messaging, and essential to qualifying the overall impact of your campaigns.
 For most marketers, more is always better, but our data shows that over one-fifth of all unique site visits, 22.3%, are actually bots or other fraudulent users, a percentage that far exceeds the margin of error for high-stakes marketing decisions.
+This should be considered when planning the company’s marketing strategy.

 Gaming and Hospitality Industries Face Especially High IVT Rates